www.locriantica.it

 (PALAT.
 ANT.
 BOOK VI - 353)

-seems to turn to us the glance gently sweet;
+seems to turn on us the gently sweet glance;

-really for all the daughter looks like the mother.
+really the daughter looks exactly like the mother.

 It's wonderful that the children look like their parents.